-To make Karnataka style popular bombay sagu, add boiled and crumbled potatoes at the end along with coriander.
-Sagu and poori is a very popular and most loved breakfast dish in Karnataka households.
+To make Karnataka style popular sagu, add boiled and crumbled potatoes at the end along with coriander.
+Sagu (bombay chutney with aloo) and poori is a very popular and most loved breakfast dishes in Karnataka households.

 Difference between Gram Flour and Chickpea Flour

-Heat oil in kadai, add mustard, cumin, urad dal and stir for few seconds.
+Heat oil in kadai, add half a teaspoon mustard seeds, cumin seeds, urad dal and stir for few seconds.

-Add ginger, chillies, curry leaves and saute for few seconds.
+Add ginger, green chillies, curry leaves and saute for a few seconds.

-Cook onions until soft, mix in turmeric, tomato and cook until tomato starts to soften.
+Cook onions until soft, mix in turmeric powder, tomato and cook until tomato starts to soften.

 Mix in gram flour slurry, salt, water.

-Simmer for 10 minutes or until the curry reach desired consistency.
+Simmer for 10 minutes or until the bombay chutney thickens and reach desired consistency.

-Add coriander and then turn off the heat.
+Add finely chopped coriander leaves and then turn off the heat.